Apu2003/-OTT-Platform-Website-Clone/README.md

 # -OTT-Platform-Website-Clone
-The objective of this project was to recreate the design and functionality of an OTT (Over-The-Top) platform website, such as Netflix, Amazon Prime, or Zee5, using HTML, CSS, and JavaScript.
-The project aimed to test skills in front-end development and user interface design.
+The objective of this project was to recreate the design and functionality of an OTT (Over-The-Top) platform website, such as Netflix using HTML, CSS, and JavaScript.

 The website includes: